What Scalable Second-Order Information Knows for Pruning at Initialization: Background Related Work

-\textbf{PBT Methods.} When referring to methods that prune at initialization time, it is necessary to mention the \textit{Lottery Ticket Hypothesis} introduced by \citet{frankle2018lottery}: ``A randomly-initialized, dense neural network contains a subnetwork (winning ticket) that is initialized such that—when trained in isolation—it can match the test accuracy of the original network after training for at most the same number of iterations.''
-Effective training depends heavily on the parameter initialization, hence the comparison to a lottery.
-Certain initializations enable the discovery of subnetworks that can be dramatically smaller than the dense original network and reach or exceed its performance.
-The authors supported their hypothesis with an iterative pruning approach that consistently found performant Resnet-18 and VGG-19 subnetworks with compression rates of $80-90\%$ for a classification task (CIFAR-10).
-The importance of this work relies on introducing the existence of the winning tickets.
+\textbf{PaI Methods.} When referring to methods that prune at initialization time, it is necessary to mention the \textit{Lottery Ticket Hypothesis} introduced by Frankle et al. \citep{frankle2018lottery}.
+Certain initializations can reveal smaller subnetworks that match or surpass the performance of the original dense network.
+Their iterative pruning approach identified performant subnetworks in ResNet18 and VGG19 with compression rates of $80-90\%$ for the CIFAR-10 classification task.
 However, they required a computationally expensive process, opening the question: If winning tickets exist, can we find them inexpensively?

-\citet{lee2018snip} tried to answer that question with a single-shot network pruning method called SNIP, which measures the \textit{connection sensitivity} to perform PBT.
-They offered a different point of view on pruning, introducing an auxiliary vector of indicator variables $c \in \{0,1\}^d$ that defines whether a connection is active or not, turning the pruning into a Hadamard product between $c$ and the parameters $w$.
-From that point of view, the method focuses on the influence of a connection on the loss function, named $\Delta \mathcal{L}_q $, approximating it as a directional derivative $g_q(w;\mathcal{D})$ that represents the effect of perturbation $c_q$.
+Lee et al. \citep{lee2018snip} addressed this question with SNIP, a single-shot pruning method that measures \textit{connection sensitivity}.
+They introduce an auxiliary indicator vector $c \in \{0,1\}^d$ that specifies whether a connection is active with a Hadamard product $c \odot w$.
+From this perspective, the effect of removing the connection $q$ on the loss is approximated as a directional derivative $g_q(w;\mathcal{D})$ with respect to $c_q$:

-The intuition behind their proposed approach is that in PBT, the magnitude of the gradients with respect to the auxiliary vector $c$ indicates how each connection affects the loss, regardless of the direction.
-Allowing them to define their expression for the \textit{connection sensitivity} as follows:
+This method can be intuitively understood as follows: The magnitude of the gradient with respect to $c$ indicates how each connection affects the loss, regardless of the direction.
+The sensitivity is defined as: